 According to the Insurance Institute for Highway Safety (IIHS), Nevada alone saw 285 fatality accidents in 2019, resulting in 304 deaths.
 Nevada is below the national average, but the number is still too high, especially for those who have suffered an injury or lost a loved one in a car accident, through no fault of their own.

-Can Fault in a Car Accident Be Determined by Damage?
+Can Driver's Fault in a Car Accident Be Determined by Damage?

-Unfortunately, just looking at the damage in a car accident isn’t always enough to determine fault.
-However, police officers at the scene, insurance adjusters, and lawyers who investigate accidents can learn a lot by looking at the types of damage and certain types of injury resulting from an accident.
+Unfortunately, just looking at the physical evidence and damage in a car accident isn't always enough to determine who the negligent driver was.
+However, police officers at the scene, an insurance adjuster, and lawyers who investigate accidents can learn a lot by looking at the types of damage and certain types of injury resulting from an accident.

 What can different types of damage tell you about potential fault?